Cadasta/cadasta-docs/en/08-upload.md

 ![](/assets/import-03.png)

-On the page that follows, you'll be shown some messages indicating required fields in the questionnaire that do not have corresponding fields in the data.
+On the page that follows, you'll be shown some messages indicating required fields in the Cadasta XLSForm that do not have corresponding fields in the data.
 Just click Next to get to the next stage.

 ![](/assets/import-04.png)